datieniuyyds/CaCl2-solution-DPLR/README.md

 in.data and input.lammps are the input files to run DPLR simulation.

-Ca-0-coordination.py, ava-angle-dist-error bar line.py, hbnum.py, adf-make.py, rdf-plot.py and stderr-water-test-new.py are script files for data analysis.

 note: The DPLR model file is too large to upload.
 If you need it, please contact the corresponding author to obtain it.
+If you use the above data, you need to cite the article.